-However, when the disc fluid intrudes on nearby spinal nerves or the spinal cord itself, you may experience symptoms like tingling, numbness, weakness and pain.
-Causes of a disc extrusion, or a herniated disc, can include traumatic injury, overexertion, illness and obesity, but the most common cause is degeneration that accompanies the natural aging process.
+However, when the disc fluid presses on nearby spinal nerves or the spinal cord itself, you may experience symptoms like tingling, numbness, weakness and pain.
+Causes of a disc extrusion, or a herniated disc, can include traumatic injury, overexertion, illness and obesity.
+However, the most common cause is normal degeneration that accompanies the natural aging process.

 The degenerative side of disc extrusion

-- Disc protrusion – this is a more severe form of bulging disc, where the disc is still intact but has protruded even farther into the spinal canal.
+- Disc protrusion — This is a more severe form of bulging disc, where the disc is still intact but has protruded even farther into the spinal canal.
 A protrusion may involve up to 180 degrees of the disc’s circumference.

-Conservative treatment options
+Conservative and minimally invasive treatment options

 There is good news — even though aging cannot be prevented, a disc extrusion can sometimes heal on its own without surgery.

 Your physician may also recommend a regimen of conservative disc extrusion treatments, such as pain medication, hot/cold compresses, behavior modification or gentle stretching, among others.